 Just because you are charged with a crime does not mean you will be convicted.
 An experienced theft lawyer in Phoenix can fight for you.
 You deserve to know all the options available to you, and your case deserves the best defense possible.
 If you’d like to speak with an experienced lawyer about your case, contact us today.

-Possible Theft Crime Penalties and Consequences in Chandler, Arizona
+Possible Theft Crime Penalties and Consequences in Gilbert, Arizona

 Whether or not theft is a misdemeanor or a felony in Arizona is determined by the monetary value of the property stolen.
 Arizona Revised Statutes ARS § 13 – 1802 mandates that a theft shall be classified as a misdemeanor unless the dollar value of what was stolen exceeds $1000.
 Exceptions include instances where an animal or a firearm is stolen - these instances will be charged as a felony.
 Penalties can be elevated if an assault occurred during the theft crime.